an-ciobanu/hr-mvp/README.md

 - Added healthcheck to API service and ensured it waits for database readiness using `depends_on` with `condition: service_healthy`
 - Added healthcheck endpoint (`/health`) and DB connection test endpoint (`/api/hello`) to backend for container orchestration and diagnostics
 - Confirmed Adminer is available for database inspection at port 8080

-**If we had more time**

-- Add frontend container to Compose for full-stack orchestration
-- Automate running migrations/seeds inside containers for easier onboarding
-- Add more granular healthchecks and readiness probes for production stability

 ### 14-10 – Login System, Modular Routing, and Injectable DB Service